Alamodome: Soccer

 Due to San Antonio's proximity to Mexico, the Alamodome has hosted Mexican soccer teams in various events since the mid-2000s in addition to American teams.

 The Mexican national soccer team first played in the Alamodome on June 19, 2004, in a FIFA World Cup qualifier, defeating Dominica 10–0 in front of 37,642 fans.
-Mexico returned on November 10 for an friendly against Guatemala, winning 2–0 in front of 22,000 fans.
+Mexico returned on November 10 for a friendly against Guatemala, winning 2–0 in front of 22,000 fans.
 Mexico played an exhibition match against South Korea on January 29, 2014, attended by 54,313 people.
 An exhibition match between Mexico and the United States on April 15, 2015, sold out the stadium, attracting a crowd of 64,369.
 The US won the game 2–0, thanks to goals from Jordan Morris and Juan Agudelo.
 The match was marred by Mexico's displeasure with the temporary grass field laid on the Alamodome floor, which was described as "uneven" and "full of patches".

 The United States women's national soccer team played an exhibition match against Trinidad and Tobago at the Alamodome on December 11, 2015, as part of their "Victory Tour" following the 2015 FIFA Women's World Cup.
 The match was attended by 10,690 people.

 The Alamodome was announced as a host venue for a doubleheader at the 2017 CONCACAF Gold Cup, and played host to a double-header on July 16, 2017, between Mexico and Curaçao and El Salvador and Jamaica.

 Two matches in the 2005 InterLiga series were played on the Alamodome on January 6, 2005, featuring Mexican club teams Club América, Chiapas F.C., Deportivo Toluca F.C., and Club Necaxa.
 Club América returned for an exhibition match against Santos Laguna on July 9, 2016.

 The Alamodome was to be the home venue of a planned Major League Soccer (MLS) franchise in 2005, but the league was unable to come to an agreement with the city.
 A new expansion bid plans to use Toyota Field, a soccer-specific stadium used by San Antonio FC, for the MLS team instead of the Alamodome.